Matrimania/back-end/README.md

 ## Local Development Setup

-1. Download Docker desktop
+1. Download Docker desktop and make sure it's been opened and running
 2. Clone down this repository on your local machine
-3. Execute the following commands one by one in this order:
+3. Execute the following commands in this order:
   * `docker-compose build`
+  * `docker-compose run app sh -c "python manage.py migrate"`
+  * `docker-compose up`
+4. You should then be able to visit `http://localhost:8000/` and hit all the endpoints
+5. To run tests use the command `docker-compose run app sh -c "python manage.py test"`
+6. To run tests with linting use the command `docker-compose run app sh -c "python manage.py test" && flake8`